aplteam/Tatin/docs/PackageConfiguration.md

 * When a package is loaded or installed from a file, "url" is injected and points to that file.

-### Access after loading a package

-Whether you load a package with `LoadPackages` or `LoadDependencies`, the contents of the configuration file is available as readable JSON as a character vector under the name `CONFIG` together with `ASSETS`, `GetFullPath2Assets`, `ID`, `URI`, `HOME` and possibly `LX`.
-All these pieces of information are available in the namespace `TatinVars` which is injected into the `code` namespace.

-`LX` is only available in case the package used the [`lx`](#) mechanism for initializing itself.

-All of them are niladic functions because that's how we emulate constants in APL.

-Notes:

-* `HOME` will be empty in case these two conditions are both met:
-  * The package was brought into the workspace with `LoadPackages` (as opposed to `LoadDependencies`)
-  * The package does not have any assets
-* `HOME` will also be empty in case the path it holds does not exist

-  This may happen in case packages are loaded into a WS, saved, and then moved elsewhere, maybe even a different machine.
-In that case the folder the package was loaded from might not be available anymore, and therefore `''` is returned.
-* `ASSETS` holds the path of any assets relative to `HOME`.
-It is empty in case there are no assets.
-* `GetFullPath2Assets` returns `HOME,'/',ASSETS` in case `HOME` is not empty, and just `ASSETS` otherwise.

 [^id]: A package ID consists of `{group}-{name}-{major}.{minor}.{patch}`